 The Cold Process Method is one of the most common ways to produce soap at home.
 It’s easy enough for most anyone to try and though there might be some uncertainty in your first attempt, you’ll get the hang out of it by the second or third try.
-In this tutorial I’ll be showing you the steps I go through when making my Manx Honey & Oatmeal Soap, though you can apply the instructions to practically any soap recipe, including the ones I provided in the last post.
-I also provide useful tips on information I couldn’t find for myself when making soap the first time.
+In this tutorial I’ll be showing you the steps I go through when making a honey soap though you can apply the instructions to practically any soap recipe, including the ones I provided in the last post.
+The video below shows how to make cold-process soap with this Lemongrass soap recipe.

 My stations include my warming area where I’ll melt the oils and I have my digital thermometer, spoons, an old kitchen towel and a mini strainer waiting at one side.
 On the other I have my stick blender assembled and plugged into the wall.
 I also keep my bowl of liquid oils and additional measured ingredients such as essential oils, herbs, and my antioxidant in this area.

 My cooling area is my sink and this is where I’ll mix the lye and water solutions.
 Here I keep my stirring spoon at the ready and make sure to pop open the window for ventilation.
 In preparation for cooling my lye solution, I fill the sink with cold water.

 In between these areas I have my moulds sitting out and waiting as well as insulation materials such as towels and the wooden box I place my silicone moulds into.

 Measure your Solid Oils